 What is the Foreign Housing Exclusion?

-The Foreign Housing Exclusion is a tax exclusion that allows US citizens or residents living abroad to exempt reasonable housing expenses from income that would otherwise be subject to taxes — ultimately helping to minimize your tax liability.
+The Foreign Housing Exclusion is a tax exclusion that is claimed on IRS Form 2555.
+This exclusion enables US citizens or residents living abroad to exempt reasonable housing expenses from income that would otherwise be taxable, ultimately helping to minimize their tax liability.

 What counts as a reasonable housing expense?